Schedule Your Appointment

 Why Get a Body Composition Test?

-Body composition provides a clearer picture of your health than BMI alone.
-It's particularly useful for tracking changes in fat and muscle mass, making it ideal for those involved in fitness, wellness, or medical care.
+DEXA Body composition s considered the “gold standard” for measuring muscle, fat, and body composition, giving you a clearer picture of your health than BMI or BIA machines alone.
+It's particularly useful for tracking changes in fat and muscle mass to specific regions, making it ideal for those involved in fitness, wellness, or medical care.
 It also helps validate services like personal training, patient care, and corporate wellness programs.

 What to Expect: